 With the ability to effectively scale Jenkins and use it as an orchestrator between many different protected environments and systems, security and proper authorization quickly becomes an important factor to control within Jenkins.
-Oftentimes, developers work on multiple projects which may span across different masters.
+Oftentimes, developers work on multiple projects which may span across different controllers.
 Role Based Access Control coupled with Azure Active Directory (Azure AD) can help you implement and manage a comprehensive authorization strategy for Jenkins, while integrating with the rest of your Single Sign-On ecosystem as defined by Azure AD.
-This security setup can be set on individual masters or across multiple masters managed by Cloudbees Jenkins Operations Center.
+This security setup can be set on individual controllers or across multiple controllers managed by Cloudbees Jenkins Operations Center.

 What is Role-based Access Control (RBAC)?

 Role-based Access Contr ol (RBAC) is a feature of the Cloudbees Jenkins Platform that allows administrators to define general security roles that will apply to the system that they administer.
 Once roles have been defined, the Jenkins administrator can assign those roles to groups of users, which can be defined either on the global level or down to the specific project or job level.
 RBAC integrates nicely with many underlying authentication mechanisms such as Active Directory, LDAP, or in this case Azure AD.
 RBAC’s default behavior is to propagate permissions, but there is also the ability to ignore the inherited permissions for specific projects which in turn completely hides the project from any group not specifically defined for that project.
 This functionality brings unprecedented flexibility for managing a large number of jobs.